-Important points

-(Freshman) Check your classes.

-☐ (Freshman • Junior) Select courses, taking into account the following requirements and limitations, and create your

-personal class timetable by September 11 (Mon.) and complete the form for the "Class Timetable

-(copy)" at the end of this Guidance manual.

-- Requirements for promotion: See Page 44.

-- Requirements for graduation: See Page 45.

-- The maximum number of credits you are allowed to register for: See Page 6.

-- Courses that are not allowed to be taken: See Page 7.
+Important points ☐ (Freshman) Select courses, taking into account the following requirements and limitations, and create your personal class timetable by September 10 (Wed.) and complete the form for the "Class Timetable (copy)" at the end of this Guidance manual.
+Requirements for promotion: See Page 41.
+Requirements for graduation: See Page 42.
+The maximum number of credits you are allowed to register for: See Page 6.
+Courses that are not allowed to be taken: See Page 7.

-2 Consultation period regarding course registration
+Consultation period regarding course registration

-September 8 (Fri.) - September 11 (Mon.)
+September 8 (Mon.) - September 10 (Wed.)
 Time and Place: 9:00 a.m. - 5:00 p.m.
-(Except for Saturday and Sunday)

 Academic Affairs Section

-Important points ☐ (Freshman • Junior) Before receiving consultation, carefully read again the Guidance on Course Registration as well as information on notice boards to clarify your questions.
+Important points ☐ (Freshman) Before receiving consultation, carefully read again the Guidance on Course Registration as well as information on notice boards to clarify your questions.